-Reliability Unit Commitment (RUC) Buy-Back Hour

-An Operating Hour for which a Resource that is not a Reliability Must-Run (RMR) Unit has been committed to come On-Line by a RUC process or RUC Verbal Dispatch Instruction (VDI) and the Resource’s Qualified Scheduling Entity (QSE) has chosen to opt out of RUC Settlement in accordance with Section 5.5.2, Reliability Unit Commitment (RUC) Process.

 Reliability Unit Commitment (RUC)-Committed Hour

-An Operating Hour for which a RUC has committed a Resource to be On-Line and the QSE has not designated a RUC Buy-Back Hour.
+An Operating Hour for which a RUC has committed a Resource to be On-Line.

 3.9.1 Current Operating Plan (COP) Criteria

 (1) Each QSE that represents a Resource must submit a COP to ERCOT that reflects expected operating conditions for each Resource for each hour in the next seven Operating Days.